-We have defined two overall goals, seven student learning outcomes for Mercer 's Macon traditional undergraduate students, and four programmatic outcomes under the Research that Reaches Out Mercer QEP initiative.
-They can be grouped into three levels: Expose, Explore, and Express, as described below and seen in the figure.
+We have defined two guiding goals, seven student learning outcomes, and four programmatic outcomes under the Research that Reaches Out Mercer QEP initiative.
+They can be grouped into three levels: Expose, Explore, and Express, as described below and seen in Figure 1.
 A yearly Grand Challenge topic provides curricular and co-curricular activities to support student learning and overall goals.

 Student Learning Outcomes